apache/incubator-hivemall/docs/gitbook/embedding/word2vec.md

 \end{aligned}
 $$

-During word2vec training,
-not sub-sampled words are ignored.
+During word2vec training not sub-sampled words are ignored.
 It works to train fastly and to consider the imbalance the rare words and frequent words by reducing frequent words.
 The smaller `sample` value set, the fewer words are used during training.

 ```sql
 set hivevar:sample=1e-4;